Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Tensor decompositions

-Moreover, unlike the Tucker format, the TT format requires a storage cost of $O(NIR^2)$, that is linear in $N$.
-Many algorithms based on the TT format such as the approximation, truncation, contraction, and solution to linear systems, also have computational complexity linear with $N$.
+Unlike the Tucker decomposition, the TT decomposition requires a storage cost of $\CL{O}(NIR^2)$, for $I=\max(I_n)$ and $R=\max(R_n)$, that is linear with the order $N$.
+Many algorithms based on TT decomposition such as the approximation, truncation, contraction, and solution to linear systems also have computational complexity linear with $N$.
 Further mathematical properties of TT-based algorithms will be developed in the next section.